 assessments, provide advice to the school and suggest resources to help the child make progress.

-Our school will set targets for children with SEND in the form of an Individual Education Plan (IEP) and collect information on a One Page Profile.
+Our school will set targets for children with SEND in the form of an SEN Support Plan.
 Mrs Roxborough is the SENCO (Special Educational Needs Co-Ordinator) at St. Wilfrid’s and works with all staff to ensure that: